WebTrit/webtrit_docs/signaling/index.md

 ### Handshake

 After a successful WebSocket connection open the **WebTrit Core** server sends the current session [handshake `state`](handshake/state.md).
 Any requests from client to server can be sent only after this event is received, otherwise, the WebSocket connection will be closed with the appropriate [disconnect code](disconnect_codes.md).

+To detect any connection issue in idle connection as soon as possible next approach must be used/implemented.
+The client must send a [handshake `keepalive`](handshake/keepalive.md) with the interval provided in the [handshake `state`](handshake/state.md).
+The server echoes the received [handshake `keepalive`](handshake/keepalive.md).

 ### Request